appcelerator-forks/Watch-Tips/README.md

 https://itunes.apple.com/us/app/watch-tips/id1205407902?ls=1&mt=8.

-The app was built using the Ti SDK and CLI only using Sublime Text as the IDE witha custom plugin for Titanium dev.
+The app was built using the Ti SDK and CLI only using Sublime Text as the IDE with a custom plugin for Titanium dev.

 ## Introduction